What is the European MTB Instructor-guide project?

 There are several MTB guide training organisations in my country.
 If we join, will you give us exclusive rights and deny access to other organisations from my country?

 No. Our mission is purely positive and we will not involve ourselves in national issues.
 Any organisation who joins and reaches the EO-MTBing standard is welcome to join the project.
-You are welcome to unite your various domestic training systems and join us as one stronger national organisation but in accepting membership from one organisation we will never create an exclusive agreement to the exclusion of other organisations.
+The very best thing you can do is to create your own national guides association which brings together these organisations and then join as one.
+This saves time, money and creates the perfect platform to represent the profession in your country.

 I am an individual MTB instructor-guide, how do I join?